-The NCS module is currently implemented only for Gaussian versions.
-To calculate GIAO shieldings and perform NCS analysis, one should include the Gaussian keyword NMR in the Gaussian route card (as shown below), together with chosen NCS options in the \$NBO keylist.
+The NCS module is currently implemented only for Gaussian versions of NBO.
+To calculate GIAO shieldings and perform NCS analysis, one should include the Gaussian keyword NMR on the Gaussian route card, together with chosen NCS options in the \$NBO keylist.

-Basic natural chemical shielding (NCS) analysis is requested by simply including the NCS keyword in the \$NBO keylist.
-A sample Gaussian input deck for the idealized HF/3-21G calculation of CH3NH2 is illustrated below:
+Basic natural chemical shielding (NCS) analysis is requested by simply including the "NCS" keyword in the \$NBO keylist.
+A sample Gaussian input deck for the idealized RHF/3-21G calculation of CH3NH2 is illustrated below: